Brummelmayano/Feistel-cipher-and-Square-Multiply-Algorithm/README.md

 This repository provides a complete implementation of the Feistel Cipher and the Square & Multiply Algorithm in Python.
 These cryptographic algorithms are widely used for secure communication and modular exponentiation, respectively.

+A heartfelt thank you to Junior Kaningini and Professor Pierre Kasengedia

 ## Feistel Cipher

 The Feistel Cipher is a symmetric-key encryption algorithm that divides the input into blocks and applies multiple rounds of processing to achieve encryption and decryption.
 The key features include customizable key generation, permutation functions, and shift orders.